hypothesis/client/docs/config.md

 ### Annotation services

-These keys configure which annotation services the client connects to and where it loads assets from.
+These settings configure which annotation services the client connects to and where it loads assets from.
 By default, the client will connect to the public Hypothesis service at [hypothes.is](https://hypothes.is).